sourcegraph/sourcegraph-public-snapshot/enterprise/dev/deployment-notifications/README.md

 Deployment notifier works as following:

-1. Request the commit currently running on the target environment
+1. Inspect the diff of current commit (supposed to be a merge commit)
-2. Compute the deployed applications based on the changes included in the latest commit.
+2. Compute the deployed applications and take note of the old commit and new commit for each of them.
-3. Find all PRs that happened in between the commit found in 1. and the commit being currently deployed (`-sourcegraph.commit`)
+3. For each set of old and new commits, find all PRs that happened after the old commit, up to the new commit.
 4. Post a comment in each of those PRs with the list of applications computed in 2.
 5. Post a Slack message pinging all pull request authors.